Zamušani

 Zamušani ([ˈzaːmuʃani], in older sources also Samožani, Samuschen) is a settlement in the Municipality of Gorišnica in northeastern Slovenia.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 There is a T-shaped Neo-Gothic chapel-shrine in the settlement.
 It was built in 1929.

 The railway line from Pragersko to Čakovec runs through the settlement.